 Ref.
-Question Policy Principles

-K1 Is the escape route design deemed satisfactory?
-(Consider current design codes)

-Answer Finding/Observation

-Yes Travel distances are within those recommended within the Home Office Guide.
+Question Policy Principles K1 Is the escape route design deemed satisfactory?
+(Consider current design codes) Answe er Finding/Observation Yes Travel distances are within those recommended within the Home Office Guide.

-Dof Quastion Boliov Bringinles

 Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Answer Finding/Observation Yes No other significant issues were identified or other observations were made at the time of the premises survey.
+Answer Finding/Observation Yes No significant issues were identified or other observations were made at the time of the premises survey.

 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answer Finding/Observation Yes There is a single stairway present.
-Travel distances are within those recommended within the Home Office Guide.
+Answe r Finding/Observation Yes There is one block entry/exit door which is considered sufficient for the number of persons likely to be present.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answer Finding/Observation Yes It appears that the push-button system has now been taken out of service and A thumb-turn lock is provided on the entry/exit door.
+Answe er Finding/Observation Yes A thumb-turn lock is provided on the entry/exit door.
 Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.